BioDepot/GUIdock-VNC/README.md

 # noVNC-CyNetworkBMA

 The purpose of this project is to address the issue of delivering graphical interface from Docker container.
-Our approach is by using the [https://kanaka.github.io/noVNC/ NoVNC solution], developed by Kanaka et.all.
+Our approach is by using the [noVNC](https://kanaka.github.io/noVNC/) solution, developed by Kanaka et.all.

 Basically, noVNC is to use browser as VNC client to the running container, giving more freedom and flexibility on having graphical applications running as a docker package.